Civil Rights & Title IX Compliance

 Policies, Procedures, and Practices

-Consistent with the University's core values, and the goals of its Strategic Plan, the University has developed a variety of Policies, Procedures, Guidelines and Practices which directly help to foster a climate of Diversity and Inclusion.
+Consistent with the University's core values, and the goals of its Strategic Plan, the University has developed a variety of Policies, Procedures, Guidelines and Practices which directly help to foster a climate of equity, diversity, and inclusion.

 Disclose Your Veteran or Disability Status